 Types of Switching in Computer Network

 A computer network consists of many switching devices.
-There are mainly three types of Switching in Computer Network:
+A switching network is made up of a series of interconnected nodes called switches.
+In Computer Networks, there are mainly three types of switching, these are:

 Example: Telephonic Communication.

 Phase of Circuit Switching:

 2. Data Transfer